jithyan/blog/_posts/reducing-re-renders.md

 1. We can see the total time it took to render `RandomNumberListAndCounter` and all its children was a whopping 1.278 seconds!
 2. `App` did not re-render (we can tell because of its gray color).
-3. Even though only "Clicked 1 times" is what changed, all the child components of `RandomNumberListAndCounter` re-rendered.
+3. Even though only the text "Clicked 1 times" is what changed, all the child components of `RandomNumberListAndCounter` re-rendered.

 ## Optimizing the Example

-So one way to optimize this code without memoization, is to use `useState`'s **initialization function**.
+We desperately need to fix the slow re-rendering of the example every time we increment the counter.
+And we can actually do this without memoization, by using `useState`'s **initialization function**.
 Currently, every time we render the component, we're generating and throwing away the random number list.
 By passing an initialization function to `useState`, React will only invoke the function once (on the component's first render).